Code-Institute-Submissions/find-a-match/README.md

 - As a user i expect the game to work on intutive way.
 - As a user i want to be able to read game instructions.
-- As a user i want to be able to change background of game.
+- As a user i want to be able to change background of the game.
 - As a user i want to be able to choose difficulty of game.
 - As a user i want to be able to see my time of play.
 - As a user i want to be able to reset game and start over.
-- As a user i want to be able to control background sound of game.
+- As a user i want to be able to control background sound of the game.
 - As a user i want to be able to get feedback about my move match / miss
 - As a user i want to be able to restart my game.
 - As a user i want to be able to get any feedback about my play.
-- As a user i want to be able to return to main menu and choose differet          difficulty.
+- As a user i want to be able to return to main menu and choose different         level of difficulty.
-- As a user i want to be able to play game on my favorite device.
+- As a user i want to be able to play the game on my favourite device.

 #### Developer Goals